Introduction to shares

 - If a shareholder owns all issued shares, he or she may receive 100% of all surplus income (after tax, bills, etc.) generated by the business each year.
 Alternatively, this money can be re-invested in the business.

-- If a company has more than one shareholder and share, then each shareholder will be entitled to receive a percentage of the profits in relation to the percentage of ownership represented by th
+- If a company has more than one shareholder and share, then each shareholder will be entitled to receive a percentage of the profits in relation to the percentage of ownership represented by the number of shares.

 - Shares dictate the limited liability of each shareholder.